DVVID-G/JoinGo/memory-bank/activeContext.md

  - `eisc-chat` implemented rooms (`joinRoom`) and per-room `chat:message` emission; removed ephemeral in-memory history (persistence delegated to backend).
  - Backend implemented `chatClient` that connects to `eisc-chat`, persists messages to Firestore (`meetings/{id}/messages`), and logs masked token usage for debugging.
  - Added handshake auth middleware in `eisc-chat` and masked logging to debug token mismatches.
+ - Frontend: patched `useMeetingStore.ts` to add a token fallback and richer fetch logging:
+	 - `getClientToken()` now attempts Firebase `auth.currentUser.getIdToken(true)` and falls back to `localStorage.getItem('idToken')` for legacy/email-login flows.
+	 - `doFetchWithRetry()` logs token source (firebase/localStorage/none), request headers used, and retries once on 401 before surfacing the error.
+	 - Forced auto-logout/`window.location.replace('/login')` on 401 was temporarily disabled to allow in-production debugging; replaced with console warnings.
+	 - Removed several hardcoded `http://localhost` fallbacks in the frontend and moved calls to use Vite envs (`VITE_API_URL`, `VITE_CHAT_SERVICE_URL`).
+A fresh production build is required to ensure no localhost strings remain in `dist`.
  - Inserted `CHAT_SERVICE_TOKEN` into both `JoinGo-backend/.env` and `eisc-chat/.env` for server→server auth during development.

 Open design decisions / constraints: